percona/everest-doc/docs/multi-namespaces.md

        everestctl install --namespace dev --namespace prod --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
         ```

-3. Go to Percona Everest UI and navigate to <i class="uil uil-cog"></i> **Settings > namespaces**.
+3. Go to Percona Everest UI and navigate to <i class="uil uil-cog"></i> **Settings > Namespaces**.
 A list of all the namespaces that you have created will appear here.

      ![!image](../images/everest_multinamespaces.png)